 Try not to be tempted to pin your products.
 This doesn't reflect great on your business. instead get into the spirit of what Pinterest is really about; Lifestyle choices.
 Promote around the product.

 A good example of a brand on Pinterest is 'Better Homes and Gardens' http://pinterest.com/bhg/

 They incorporate boards such as 'Fall Decorating Ideas', 'Holiday decorating Ideas' and 'Tasty Seasonal Drinks' They promote interests around the products that they sell, and as a result build trust with customers.

 Thank you for reading about Ecommerce and Pinterest.
-Remeber if you are looking for ecommerce advice or solutions for your business, get in touch today with PS Website Design.
+Remeber to get in touch if you are looking for ecommerce advice or advice on social media management.